sandeepstw/react-api-server/README.md

       return jwt.encode({ sub: user.id, iat:timestamp,role:_role }, config.secret);
 }
 ```
 Access token contain user id and role, which you can change in tokenForUser function.
 In demo we are passing userid and role name with timestamp.
-To check information embeds in access token https://jwt.io/.
-In that you simply need to paste token in encoded area and it will display headed and payload data.
+User https://jwt.io/ to check information embeds in access token.